Virginia to Develop New Standards for Mental Health Care in County JailsRead Now

 Virginia state officials introduced legislation that will write new standards for mental health care in county jails.
 There has been an increased focus on jails in Virginia after the 2015 death of Jamychael Mitchell in the Hampton Roads Regional Jail.
 Mitchell suffered from severe mental illness and was not transferred to a state hospital as ordered by a judge.
 The paperwork ordering the transfer had been lost and Mitchell had been held for four months for stealing snacks from a convenience store.
-Earlier this year a judge signed off on a $3 million settlement between the jail and Mitchell’s family.
+A judge signed off on a $3 million settlement between the jail and Mitchell’s family.

 Justice Department Report